marlonecobos/rangemap/README.md

 The *rangemap\_plot* function can be used to plot not only the generated species ranges but also the extent of occurrence and the species records in the same map.
-The species range will be plot on a simplified world map, but users can use a SpatialPolygon object of their choice.
+The species range will be plot on a simplified world map, but users can use a SpatialPolygons object of their choice.

 The function’s help can be consulted using the following line of code: